lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 {{< /qviz >}}
 <!-- prettier-ignore-end -->

-### Measurements as first class citizens
+### Measurements as first-class citizens

-It is very tempting to our feeble classical brains---and admittedly we just did it ourselves in the previous paragraphs---to view measurements as merely a readout operation; an auxiliary operation that we are forced to perform at the end of a computation for operative reasons.
+It is very tempting to our feeble classical brains---and admittedly, we just did it ourselves in the previous paragraphs---to view measurements as merely a readout operation, an auxiliary operation that we are forced to perform at the end of a computation for operative reasons.
 This could not be further from the truth!
 In many ways, measurements are just as powerful tools as any other quantum operation---if not more so!